 What else should you do when vetting an SEO vendor?

 You may feel like you don’t have the technical knowledge to really ask the right questions, but there are some simple ones that should help you determine if the SEO vendor you’re looking at is up to snuff.

-- One question you’ll definitely want to ask is if a mobile-friendly website is important.
+One question you’ll definitely want to ask is if a mobile-friendly website is important.
 If they say “No,” keep looking.
-It’s 2019 and more than half of all searches are done on mobile devices.
+More than half of all searches are done on mobile devices.
 If an SEO vendor doesn’t think having a mobile-friendly website that performs well is important, they don’t know what they’re talking about.